zakirullin/cognitive-load/README.md

 `Clarity`: The code’s purpose and rationale is clear to the reader.
 `Simplicity`: The code accomplishes its goal in the simplest way possible.
 `Concision`: The code is easy to discern the relevant details, and the naming and structure guide the reader through these details.
-`Maintainability`: The code is easy for a future programmer to modify correctly `Consistency`: The code is consistent with the broader codebase.
+`Maintainability`: The code is easy for a future programmer to modify correctly.
+`Consistency`: The code is consistent with the broader codebase.

 Does the new fancy buzzword comply with these principles?
 Or all it does is creating extraneous cognitive load?